Warsaw Metro

+In February 2023, the mayor of Warsaw Rafał Trzaskowski released a plan for the Warsaw Metro, calling for five metro lines by the year 2050.
+The plan includes constructing two additional M1 stations, Plac Konstytucji and Muranów, extending M2 line to Marymont and Ursus-Niedźwiadek, as well as construction of three new lines: M3, M4, and M5.
+With those extensions the metro would directly serve 17 out of Warsaw's 18 districts.

 History

+Early attempts (1918-1939)

 Plans to build an underground rail system in Warsaw date as far back as 1918, when the idea was first proposed after Warsaw regained its status as Poland's capital city.
-An underground railway system was expected to solve the transport difficulties of the densely built city centre.
+An underground railway system was expected to solve the transport difficulties of the densely built city center.
 Proper preliminary planning and boring work were initiated by the Warsaw Tramway Authority in 1925, with construction expected to start in the late 1920s.
-The Great Depression buried those plans as Poland and the world were gripped by economic hardship.
+The Great Depression halted those plans as Poland and the world were gripped by economic hardship.

 In 1934, with the election of a new mayor of Warsaw, Stefan Starzyński, work was to resume on the metro.
 The mayor dusted off the plans from the mid-1920s, and with some minor adjustments, construction of the metro was planned to start by the late 1930s, with a projected finishing date of the first of two projected lines scheduled for the mid-1940s.
 By then, the subway network was to consist of two lines.
-Line 1 (north–south line, 4.6 mi long) was to follow a route similar to the present-day line and was to link the southernmost borough of Mokotów with the city centre and the northern borough of Żoliborz.
+Line M1 (north–south line, 4.6 mi long) was to follow a route similar to the present-day line and was to link the southernmost borough of Mokotów with the city center and the northern borough of Żoliborz.
 This line was to be connected with the newly constructed Warszawa Główna railway station and the railway tunnel crossing the city from west to east.
-Line 2 (east-west, 3.95 mi long) was to start beneath the westernmost borough of Wola, proceed along the Chłodna street to the pivotal station beneath the Saxon Square and then further eastwards to the Vistula river escarpment.
+Line M2 (east–west, 3.95 mi long) was to start beneath the westernmost borough of Wola, proceed along the Chłodna street to the pivotal station beneath the Saxon Square and then further eastwards to the Vistula river escarpment.
 There, the line was to go overground, cross the river through a newly built bridge and proceed to the easternmost railway station of Warszawa Wschodnia.
 Altogether, in 35 years, 7 lines were to be built.
 The works finally started in 1938, but World War II brought an end to the ambitious undertaking.
 The short trace tunnels made in 1938 serve as a wine cellar today.